 - December 1 for the spring semester

-At the same time you are applying to UW-Milwaukee, a current copy of your current professional certification or licensure documentation to:
+At the same time you are applying to UWM, send a copy of your current professional certification or licensure documentation to:

 Bill Mueller, MS

 College of Health Sciences

 University of Wisconsin-Milwaukee

 To schedule an advising appointment, call 414-229-2758 or visit Northwest Quadrant Building B, Room 6425.